Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Yes, it’s safe to use your credit card in Taiwan.
 But for added security, you should always try to:

-How to prepare before traveling to Taiwan
+How to prepare before travelling to Taiwan

 Frequently asked questions